junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean shoots him a quick glance, returning his attention to the world before him.
 "Are you kidding me?
 Cas, I have no choice.
 This is my destiny."

-A wide grin crawls its way onto his face, as Dean walks straight into the pedestrian zone.
-The floating banner over his head reads: "43rd Annual Akron Pie Fest."
+A wide grin crawls its way onto his face, as Dean marches straight into the pedestrian zone, reserved for the most important event in the world -- The floating banner over his head reads: "38rd Annual Akron Pie Fest."

 The air smells sugary and the fragrant of fresh bakery.
 Dean is practically rushing toward the closest stand, not caring if he might knock someone down on his way.

-Cas can't hold back a small smile, keeping up with him, waiting together for the slow line moving toward to the tray full of treasure -- the classic apple pie.
+Cas can't hold back a matching smile, barely can keep up with his eager pace, waiting together for the slow line moving toward to the tray full of treasure -- the classic apple pie.

-Dean picks the largest paper tray they have, and start filling it with all the delicious pieces.
+Dean picks the largest paper tray they offer, and start filling it with all the delicious pieces.
 Cas has to remind him not to take more than one piece of each kind, just to try more of different flavors.

 Dean pouts at the paper tray as if it betrayed him when it's full -- there are only half a dozen different pieces of pies, why can't it take more?
 Though his arm is already sore just by keeping the tray balanced while maneuvering among the crowd.